mediapills/cloud-custodian/docs/source/gcp/examples/bucket-object-delete.rst

-Bucket - Delete filtered bucket objects
+Bucket - Delete Obsolete Objects
 =======================================

-The example allows to delete objects older than 31 days.
+This sample policy deletes all objects older than 31 days.

 .. code-block:: yaml